 - Psychotherapy – a type of counselling that helps you deal with the here and now, and teaches problem solving.

 - Cognitive behavioural therapy – changing the way you think and behave.

 - Graduated exposure therapy – a step-by-step program that involves deliberately trying to urinate in increasingly more difficult places.
-About eight people out of every 10 with paruresis are helped by graduated exposure therapy.
+About 8 people out of every 10 with paruresis are helped by graduated exposure therapy.